Orders of precedence in the United Kingdom

-Separate orders exist for males and females.
+Separate orders exist for men and women.

 Determination of precedence

 The order of precedence is determined by various methods.
 The House of Lords Precedence Act 1539 (which technically applies only to determine seating in the House of Lords Chamber) and the Acts of Union with Scotland and Ireland generally set precedence for members of the nobility.
 The statutes of the various Orders of Chivalry set precedence for their members.
 In other cases, precedence may be decided by the sovereign's order, by a Royal Warrant of Precedence, by letters patent, by Acts of Parliament, or by custom.

 Source of precedence

 One may acquire precedence for various reasons.
 Firstly, one may be an office-holder.
 Secondly, one may be of a particular degree such as duke.
 Thirdly, in the case of women, one may be the wife of a title-holder (note that wives acquire precedence due to their husbands, but husbands do not gain any special precedence due to their wives).
 Finally, one may be the son or daughter of a title-holder.

 One does not gain precedence as a child of a lady, unless that lady is a peeress in her own right.
 Furthermore, if a daughter of a peer marries a commoner, then she retains her precedence as a daughter of a peer.
 However, if she marries a peer, then her precedence is based on her husband's status, and not on her father's.